MatthiasBart/bachelor-thesis/chapters/3-background.typ

   )
 )

 The WiFi Direct trademark enables WiFi devices to connect directly without underlying infrastructure.
-However this specification has not been widely adopted because of high energy consumption and lack of performance where establishing a connection could take fro four to ten seconds.
-WiFi Direct is not available in iPhones. //paper owl, https://developer.apple.com/forums/thread/12885 Device-to-device communications with Wi-Fi Direct: overview and experimentation
+However this specification has not been widely adopted because of high energy consumption and lack of performance where establishing a connection could take fro four to ten seconds @camps-mur_device--device_2013.
+WiFi Direct is not available in iPhones. //paper owl, https://developer.apple.com/forums/thread/12885

 === Bluetooth